PEXANE2/azure-docs.tr-tr/articles/cosmos-db/create-cosmosdb-resources-portal.md

 ---
-title: Azure portal bir Azure Cosmos hesabı, kapsayıcısı ve öğeleri oluşturun.
+title: Create an Azure Cosmos database from the Azure portal.
-description: Azure portal bir Azure Cosmos hesabı, kapsayıcısı ve öğeleri oluşturun.
+description: Create an Azure Cosmos database, container, and items by using the Azure portal.
 author: SnehaGunda
 ms.author: sngun
 ms.service: cosmos-db